ugbodagadave/Esther/README.md

 -   Python (version 3.9 or higher)
 -   A Telegram Bot Token
 -   A Google Gemini API Key
--   An OKX DEX API Key, Secret, Passphrase **and Project ID** (required for Explorer & Market endpoints)
+-   An OKX DEX API Key, Secret, Passphrase **and Project ID** (required for DEX portfolio and market data endpoints)
 -   A PostgreSQL database URL (you can get one for free from Render)

 ### Step-by-Step Setup